Choctaw: History

-During the American Civil War, the Choctaw in both Indian Territory and Mississippi mostly sided with the Confederate States of America.
-Under the late 19th-century Dawes Act and Curtis Acts, the US federal government broke up tribal land holdings and dissolved tribal governments in Indian Territory to extinguish Indian land claims before the admission of Oklahoma as a state in 1907.
-From that period, for several decades the United States Bureau of Indian Affairs appointed chiefs of the Choctaw and other tribes in the former Indian Territory.
+During the American Civil War, Choctaw communities in both Indian Territory and Mississippi largely sided with the Confederate States of America.
+In the late 19th century, the Dawes Act and Curtis Act dismantled tribal landholdings and dissolved tribal governments in Indian Territory, as part of federal efforts to extinguish Indigenous land claims prior to Oklahoma statehood in 1907.
+For several decades thereafter, the United States Bureau of Indian Affairs appointed chiefs for the Choctaw and other tribes in the former Indian Territory.

-During World War I, Choctaw soldiers served in the US military as some of the first Native American codetalkers, using the Choctaw language.
-Since the Indian Reorganization Act of 1934, the Choctaw people in three areas have reconstituted their governments and gained federal recognition.
-The largest are the Choctaw Nation of Oklahoma, followed by the Mississippi Band of Choctaw Indians, and the Jena Band of Choctaw Indians, respectively.
+During World War I, Choctaw soldiers served in the U.S. military as some of the first Native American codetalkers, using the Choctaw language for secure communications.
+Since the passage of the Indian Reorganization Act of 1934, Choctaw communities in multiple regions have reconstituted their governments and regained federal recognition.
+The largest of these is the Choctaw Nation of Oklahoma, followed by the Mississippi Band of Choctaw Indians and the Jena Band of Choctaw Indians.

-Since the 20th century, the Mississippi Band of Choctaw Indians were federally recognized in 1945, the Choctaw Nation of Oklahoma in 1971, and the Jena Band of Choctaw Indians in 1995.
-The Choctaw Apache Tribe of Ebarb (House Concurrent Resolution 2), Clifton Choctaw Band (House Concurrent Resolution 3), and Louisiana Band of Choctaw (Senate Concurrent Resolution 3), all based in Louisiana, were state-recognized in 1978.
-The MOWA Band of Choctaw Indians was state-recognized by the Alabama legislature in 1979, and again in 1984 during the establishment of the Alabama Indian Commission through Alabama Code 41-9-708.
+In the 20th century, the Mississippi Band of Choctaw Indians received federal recognition in 1945, the Choctaw Nation of Oklahoma in 1971, and the Jena Band of Choctaw Indians in 1995.
+The Choctaw Apache Tribe of Ebarb, Clifton Choctaw Band, and Louisiana Band of Choctaw were state-recognized in Louisiana in 1978.
+The MOWA Band of Choctaw Indians was state-recognized by the Alabama legislature in 1979, and again in 1984 with the establishment of the Alabama Indian Commission under Alabama Code 41-9-708.

 Treaties

-Land was the most valuable asset, which the Native Americans held in collective stewardship.
-The United States systematically obtained Choctaw land for conventional European-American settlement through treaties, legislation, and threats of warfare.
-Although the Choctaw made treaties with Great Britain, France, Spain, and the Confederate States of America; the nation signed only nine treaties with the United States.
-Some of these treaties which the US made with other nations, such as the Treaty of San Lorenzo, indirectly affected the Choctaw.
+Land was the most valuable asset for Native American societies and was held in collective stewardship.
+The United States systematically acquired Choctaw lands for European-American settlement through a combination of treaties, legislation, and threats of warfare.
+Although the Choctaw Nation entered into treaties with Great Britain, France, Spain, and the Confederate States of America, it signed only nine treaties with the United States.
+Some treaties negotiated by the United States with other nations, such as the Treaty of San Lorenzo, also indirectly affected the Choctaw.